Mort: Plot summary

 As a teenager, Mort has a personality and temperament that makes him unsuited to the family farming business.
-Mort's father Lezek takes him to a local hiring fair in the hope that Mort will land an apprenticeship; not only would this provide a job for his son, but it would also make his son's propensity for thinking someone else's problem.
-Just before the last stroke of midnight, Death arrives and takes Mort on as an apprentice (though his father thinks he has been apprenticed to an undertaker).
+Mort's father Lezek takes him to a local hiring fair in the hope that Mort will land an apprenticeship.
+Just before the last stroke of midnight, Death arrives and takes Mort on as an apprentice.
 Death takes Mort to his domain, where he meets Death's elderly manservant Albert, and his adopted daughter Ysabell.
-Mort later accompanies Death as he travels to collect the soul of a king, who is due to be assassinated by the scheming Duke of Sto Helit.
+Mort later accompanies Death as he travels to collect the soul of the King of Sto Lat, who is due to be assassinated by the scheming Duke of Sto Helit.
 After Mort unsuccessfully tries to prevent the assassination, Death warns him that all deaths are predetermined, and that he cannot interfere with fate.

-Later on, Death assigns Mort to collect the soul of Princess Keli, daughter of the murdered king, but he instead kills the assassin the Duke had sent after her.
-Keli lives, but shortly after the assassin's death people begin acting as if something had happened without knowing why, such as a solemn song being played.
-She soon finds that the rest of the world no longer acknowledges her existence at all unless she confronts them and even then only in a confused manner which is forgotten immediately after.
-She subsequently employs the wizard Igneous Cutwell, who is able to see her as he is trained to see things that are invisible to normal people (like death) to make her existence clear to the public.
+Death assigns Mort to collect the soul of Princess Keli, daughter of the murdered king, but he instead kills the assassin the Duke had sent after her.
+Keli lives, but shortly after the assassin's death people begin acting as if something had happened without knowing why, namely what would be funeral preparations and acts of mourning.
+She soon finds that the rest of the world no longer acknowledges her existence unless she confronts them and even then they forget her immediately after.
+She subsequently employs the wizard Igneous Cutwell, who is able to see her as he is trained to see things that are invisible to normal people to make her existence clear to the public.
 Mort eventually discovers that his actions have created an alternate reality in which Keli lives, but he also learns that it is being overridden by the original reality and will eventually cease to exist, killing Keli.
 While consulting Cutwell, Mort sees a picture of Unseen University's founder, Alberto Malich, noting that he bears a resemblance to Albert.

 Mort and Ysabell travel into the Stack, a library in Death's domain that holds the biographies of everyone who has ever lived, in order to investigate Albert, eventually discovering that he is indeed Malich.
 They further learn that Malich had feared monsters waiting for him in the afterlife, and performed a reversed version of the Rite of AshkEnte in the hope of keeping Death away from him.
-However, the spell backfired and sent him to Death's side, where he has remained in order to put off his demise.
+The spell backfired and sent him to Death's side, where he has remained in order to put off his demise.
 During this time, Death, yearning to relish what being human is like, travels to Ankh-Morpork to indulge in new experiences, including getting drunk, dancing, gambling and finding a job.
 Mort in turn starts to become more like Death, adopting his mannerisms and aspects of his personality, while his own is slowly overridden.